 p(s)=ansn+an1sn1++a1s+a0,p(s) = a_n s^n + a_{n-1} s^{n-1} + \cdots + a_1 s + a_0,

-How to build the Routh table
+How to build the table

-Start by listing the coefficients in descending powers of ss.
+List the coefficients in descending powers of ss.
 The first two rows alternate coefficients:

 snanan2an4sn1an1an3an5\begin{array}{c|ccc} s^n & a_n & a_{n-2} & a_{n-4} \\ s^{n-1} & a_{n-1} & a_{n-3} & a_{n-5} \end{array}

-Worked example: positive coefficients but unstable
+Worked example: positive coefficients, still unstable

 Consider